Battle of Supremes: How 'legal fakes' are challenging a $1B brand

 Casucci instead draws a parallel between Supreme Italia's actions and cybersquatting, the practice of registering domain names similar or identical to popular brand names, with the intent of later selling them at a profit.
 "It's a phenomenon that was highly criticized 20 years ago and now it's clearly an evident abuse," he said.

-Supreme Italia claims to have launched in 2012, but it first made its mark on social media in 2016 during Pitti Uomo, an international menswear fair held in Florence, Italy.
+Supreme Italia claims to have started out in 2012, but it first made its mark on social media in 2016 during Pitti Uomo, an international menswear fair held in Florence, Italy.
 Images from the event showed the brand's hoodies and T-shirts bearing large versions of the famous red logo.

 Chapter 4 took notice.
 In 2017, it sued Supreme Italia, or, more precisely, the two companies behind it: an Italian company that produced and sold the clothes online and in shops under license, and a UK private limited company called International Brand Firm (IBF), which had registered and licensed the trademark in Italy and other countries.
 IBF is essentially the business behind the Supreme Italia brand and its ramifications.